 – The ECDL Online Collaboration module is being phased out and will NOT be available as part of the ICDL Workforce or ICDL Tech.
 This module is being replaced by ICDL Teamwork and ICDL Remote Work modules.

-These module tests will be withdrawn as from 1st January 2023:
+These module tests are no longer available as from 1st January 2023:

 - ECDL Computer Essentials